uviclibraries/surveys/1-multiple-choice-survey.md

 Then click on "Add 10 questions".
 You will see that Survey Monkey will automatically identify the questions and options for the multiple-choice question format.
 If it made a mistake, you can then edit the questions to fix it, by hovering over the question and clicking on the green "Edit" button.

- - _For example: Note that for question 8, you have an open-ended option, to add that, click on "Edit", and then delete the " Other (Please Specify)" from the multiple choice list, and type it down at the end of the question where it says **Add an “Other” Answer Option or Comment Field**:_
+ - _For example: Note that for question 8, you have an open-ended option, but Survey Monkey did not identify that.
+To correct that, click on "Edit", and then delete the " Other (Please Specify)" from the multiple choice list, and type it down at the end of the question where it says **Add an “Other” Answer Option or Comment Field**:_

  <img src="images/act-1/sm-1-13.png" style="margin-left:10px; width:600px;" alt="create survey">